OpenAstronomy/python-3-for-scientists/python3_user_features.rst

 Using unicode variable names like this can make it easier to read complicated mathematical expressions and compare with the printed definition.
 Be careful not to expose unicode variable names in your project's API, as it might be difficult for others to type these characters.
+Also, use caution if you're planning to share your code, though, as it's fairly easy to produce illegible code this way.

 More useful exceptions
 ----------------------